ZTX-Foundation/tuxedo/doc/contracts/sale/ERC1155Sale.md

 - `token`: Address of the ERC20 token that's withdrawn.
 - `to`: Destination address receiving the withdrawn tokens.
 - `amount`: Amount of tokens that were withdrawn.

-## Structs
-### `TokenInfo`
-Stores information related to a specific token, including:
-- the token's price,
-- sale start time,
-- the ERC20 token in which the ERC1155 token is priced
-- and a merkle root for verification purposes.

-### `TokenRecipient`
-Keeps track of the recipients for token proceeds and fees.
-Also manages unclaimed amounts.

 ## Constructor
 The constructor accepts three arguments: